p0nyo/book-logger/README.md

 Welcome to the book store repository :)

-This project is a simple book management application which serves as my personal introduction to building with the MERN technology stack (MongoDB, Express.js, React.js, Node.js).
+This project is a simple book management web application which serves as my personal introduction to building with the MERN technology stack (MongoDB, Express.js, React.js, Node.js).

 Features:
 - CRUD Operations: Create, Read, Update, and Delete book records.